-- Understand about translational research and various phases involved in it. - Explore the applications of translational research in diabetes and prostate cancer. - Learn about cancer stem cells their identification and isolation. - Study the various cell signalling pathways upregulated in cancer stem cells
+- Understand about translational research and various phases involved in it(L2). - Explore the applications of translational research in diabetes and prostate cancer(L3). - Learn about cancer stem cells their identification and isolation(L2). - Learn the role of cancer stem cells in tumor recurrence and relapse(L2). - Study the various cell signalling pathways upregulated in cancer stem cells(L2)